capactio/website/docs/example/mattermost-installation.md

 ### Install Mattermost with an external CloudSQL database

-To change the Mattermost installation, we need to adjust our cluster policy to prefer GCP solutions.
-Read more about policy configuration [here](../feature/policy-configuration.md).
+To change the Mattermost installation, we need to adjust our Global policy to prefer GCP solutions.
+Read more about Global policy configuration [here](../feature/policies/global-policy.md).

 #### Instructions